Ehanlion/mist_obsidian/0. The North-West Highlands/Towns, Cities/Gullhook.md

 6. Ball-knocker's tournament
 7. Dart's tournament (use actual dart board)
 8. Just have them being played loudly in taverns
+#### Rock Bottom:
+>A beat down looking bar, once made from heavy slabs of dark stone.
+Now it sits desolate and disused, the stone blocks crumbles to rubble.
+Lichen grows all over as the roof is fractured and destroyed.
+#### Chugga's:
+>A rowdy tavern where bad ale and even worse liquor flows freely for long and till late.
+Rough crowds, don't bring your money, you'll lose it.
+#### The Sorcerer's Parlor:
+>A magical tavern with magical evenings.
+Gravity doesn't work in here so tables float, meals fly, the servers have wings.
+It's all upside down thanks to Quicks.
+#### Love Makes its Way:
+>A stylish brothel house with fine dining, finer partners, and swanky prices.
+Not for the average joe but a splurge of cash will get you far here.
+Just don't cross Alan, he'll kill you.
+#### Starlight Archives:
+>A once beautiful white building with elegant stained glass windows is now a half burnt shell, the fantastic windows shattered and destroyed.
+The building closed the the public.
+#### The Temple Glade:
+>In the midst of the town, slightly away from the rest of the buildings likes a grove of trees and bushes.
+In the midst sits a small clustering of religious buildings: stone heat domes, long preaching halls, and small shrines.

+**Special Development for Temple Glade:**
+The following actually works really closely with [[Livy's Livestock (Slave House)]] and abducts people from town and sends them over to the slave house.
+They have been targeting grieving people from the recent raids.
+They bring them into private rooms to pray, drug them, and then cart them over.
+They are working closely with [[Dmitri Mironov]] and [[Igor Larionov]] who are helping with this.
 # How they Fish:
 > Large rune-rocks dot the coast here.
 They swirl with vibrant magical energy as mages, rock-tenders they are called, stand to invoke them on wooden scaffolding.
 A coordinator stands by the cliff on a raised wooden platform issuing signals to the rock-tenders.
 Ships float up the cliff, wrapped in an arcane embrace as the mages set them down upon wooden berthing docks, arranged in neat rows near the cliff.
 Cargo and fishing catches levitate out of hulls and nets and are set down in neat sorting piles nearby.
 ### The Magic Rune Rocks: